CITIC Pacific in $36.5 billion deal to buy parent's main business

 "The enhanced financing capability should enable CITIC Pacific to continue the funding of existing capital intensive projects such as the Sino Iron project in Western Australia," CITIC Pacific said in a filing to the Hong Kong stock exchange.

-CITIC Pacific will pay 49.92 billion yuan (4 billion pounds) in cash and issue 177.01 billion yuan worth of shares to CITIC Group.
+CITIC Pacific will pay 49.92 billion yuan ($8 billion) in cash and issue 177.01 billion yuan worth of shares to CITIC Group.
 It will also sell another 4.66 billion shares to institutional investors to comply with the exchange's requirement to maintain a minimum 25 percent free float.

 The deal needs to be approved at a shareholders' meeting on June 3, and is expected to be completed by August 29, CITIC Pacific said.
 As part of the deal, the company is proposing to change its name to CITIC Ltd.